tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 Metaprogramming is programming where at least one input or one result is a type.
 Templates offer Turing-complete (modulo memory capacity) duck typing at compile time.
-The syntax and techniques needed are pretty horrendous.
+The syntax and techniques needed are horrible.

 ### <a name="Rt-metameta"></a>T.120: Use template metaprogramming only when you really need to